Jack D. Lail

 Elon Musk is TIME's latest Person of the year, but Dolly Parton has never won it?

-TIME magazine on Monday named entrepreneur Elon Musk its “Person of the Year,” seemingly more based on his influence than his outsized accomplishments of which there many.
+TIME magazine on Monday named entrepreneur Elon Musk its “Person of the Year,” seemingly more based on his influence rather than his outsized accomplishments of which there many.

 It’s a controversial pick of someone who loves to spark controversy.